-Senior Trainer Vinny Ferraro gave a beautiful talk Tuesday night as a guest speaker for James Baraz’s lecture series, Awakening Joy.
+In the past few years, Senior Trainer Vinny Ferraro has been a guest speaker on love for James Baraz’s program, Awakening Joy.

 James, a leading teacher in the field, defines mindfulness as ‘simply being aware of what is happening right now without wishing it were different; enjoying the pleasant without holding on when it changes (which it will); being with the unpleasant without fearing it will always be this way (which it won’t).”

 He writes about Mindful Schools in his best seller, Awakening Joy:

 Vinny spoke specifically about ‘What gets in the way of love?’
 He moved a crowd of several hundred adults and caregivers with another 1,000 or so tuning in online.
 He spoke of wisdom from many of the greats – Twain, Hesse, Merton – but woven together in some of his own words.
 Here is a transcript of his talk.

 I want to welcome all of you.
 This practice is a radical invitation to the whole of us.

 On ‘not withholding love from myself, till I act right.’
 This kind of emotional extortion has never made people act right, it’s just not an effective strategy.
 No one has ever hated themselves into becoming a better person.
 This inclination we have which sounds like “if only” takes us out of the present moment, which is the only place freedom is actually possible.